-5 EASY Ways – How To Cook Eggs In The Microwave
+How To Cook Eggs In The Microwave (Quick & Easy)

-Although serious chefs may turn their noses up at the idea of using a microwave to cook eggs, this is actually a great, quick and convenient cooking method which can indeed produce delicious eggs in a variety of styles.
+Although serious chefs may turn their noses up at the idea of using a microwave to cook eggs, this is a great, quick and convenient cooking method that can produce delicious eggs in various styles.

-It’s a quick and convenient option for those short on time.
-Although it may take a bit of experimentation at the beginning to cook your eggs just the way you like them, once you have it figured out, you’ll be enjoying breakfast – or lunch and dinner – in a matter of minutes.
+Although it may take a bit of experimentation at the beginning to cook your eggs just the way you like them, once you have it figured out, you’ll be enjoying breakfast or lunch, and dinner in a matter of minutes.

-Every microwave is different, so work with the advice and directions on how to microwave eggs given below and tailor it to your own model.
+Every microwave is different, so work with the advice below and tailor it to your model and cook times.

-In this guide, you will find out how to make an omelet, scrambled, poached, hard boiled and soft boiled eggs in a microwave.
+In this guide, you will learn how to make an omelet, scrambled, poached, hard-boiled, and soft-boiled eggs in a microwave.

-• Microwaving an egg in the shell increases this potential.
-These explosions can cause serious injury including permanent loss of vision.
+Microwaving an egg in the shell increases this potential.
+These explosions can cause serious injury.

-How To Make An Omelet Using A Microwave
+How To Make An Omelet In The Microwave

 Ingredients: